How Much Bolt Drivers in Accra Earn in 2026 After Fuel and Expenses

 Source: UGC

-From airport pickups to late-night rides across the city, Bolt drivers spent long hours navigating heavy traffic daily while trying to maximise earnings.
+From airport pickups to late-night rides across the city, ride-hailing drivers spend long hours navigating heavy traffic daily while trying to maximise earnings.

-One question many Ghanaians continued to ask was how much Bolt drivers actually made after fuel costs, commissions, servicing, and other expenses.
+One question many Ghanaians continue to ask is how much Bolt drivers actually make after fuel costs, commissions, servicing, and other related expenses.

-The answer was not straightforward because Bolt drivers did not receive fixed salaries.
+The answer is not straightforward because drivers working in the ride-hailing business do not receive fixed salaries.

 Read also